Rooted in God Continues from Page 3 of Psalm 91 - A Prayer For Strength

 To grow, all I need is love.

-There are so many Bible quotes which use nature to allow us to see how we can become less dependent on external circumstances, as we become more dependent on God.
+There are so many Bible nature quotes which encourage us to reduce our dependence on external circumstances and become more dependent on God.

 Here is another: